Twin-width and permutations: Twin-models

 \section{Twin-models}

-In this section we formalize the notions of twin-models and ranked twin-models, which are reminiscent of the ``ordered union trees'' and ``interval biclique partitions'' adopted in~\cite{twin-width3}.
-This structure will allow to encode a contraction sequence and to give an alternative definition of twin-width.
+In this section, we formalize the notions of twin-models and ranked twin-models, which are reminiscent of the ``ordered union trees'' and ``interval biclique partitions'' adopted in~\cite{twin-width3}.
+This structure will allow encoding a contraction sequence and to give an alternative definition of twin-width.
+As mentioned in the introduction, we fix a class $\mathscr C_0$ of binary relational structures with bounded twin-width.